Deoxyribonuclease: Structure

-DNase II Structure: DNase II contains a homodimeric quaternary structure that is capable of binding double-stranded DNA within a U-shaped clamp architecture.
+DNase II contains a homodimeric quaternary structure that is capable of binding double-stranded DNA within a U-shaped clamp architecture.
 The interior of the U-shaped clamp is largely electropositive, capable of binding negatively-charged DNA.
 Similar to DNase I, DNase II structure consists of a mixed 𝛼/𝛽 secondary structure with 9 𝛼-helices and 20 𝛽-pleated sheets.
 Although unlike DNase I, DNase II does not require divalent metal ions for catalysis.
 The structure consists of protomer A (cyan) and protomer B (green).
 Each structure consists of two catalytic motifs, which are labeled on protomer B for simplicity: His100 and Lys102 compose the first motif (blue) and His279 and Lys281 compose the second catalytic motif (red).